Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Appendix

+\myparagraph{Index Update Time Comparison} we conduct experiments to investigate the performance of index updates, including batch inserts and updates of datasets.
+Specifically, we set the number of updated or inserted dataset nodes $\beta = 100, 150, 200, 250, 300$.
+We compare the update time of the five indexes with the increase in the number of node updates or insertions.
+We do not show experiments on the deletion of dataset nodes here, because the deletion of dataset nodes can be seen as a special case of the dataset node updates.

-\myparagraph{Search and Index Update Time} We also compare the search time of the five algorithms as the number of dataset updates $\beta$ increases.
-From Fig.~\ref{fig:ComSearchTime} we can see that the dynamic search strategy of \MSDS can effectively improve search efficiency, and the advantages gradually increase with the increase of $\beta$.
-In addition, Fig.~\ref{fig:IndexUpdating} shows the index dynamic updating time with the increase of $\beta$.
-We observe that the index updating of IBtree is slower than \STS but faster than the others.
-This is because compared with \STS, we need to update the tree structure according to the node insertion or updating strategies described in Section~\ref{sec:online}.
-However, since the IBtree is a bidirectional pointer structure, it is faster in inserting and deleting than \quadtree and \Rtree.
-In addition, we can also see that \Josie's index updating is consistently slower than the other algorithms.
-This is because \Josie takes more time in sorting the elements in each set and inserting the dataset into the posting list in a sorted order.
+Fig.~\ref{fig:nodeInsert} shows the comparison of index updating time for five indexes as the dataset insertions increase.
+We observe that the index updating of \unifiedIndex is slower than \STS but faster than the others.
+This is because compared with \STS, \unifiedIndex needs to update the tree structure according to the dataset insertion strategies described in Appendix~\ref{appendix:indexUpdation}.
+However, since \unifiedIndex is a bidirectional pointer structure, it is faster in inserting than \quadtree and \Rtree.
+Additionally, we can also see that \Josie's index updating is consistently slower than the other indexes.
+This is primarily because \Josie takes more time in sorting the elements in each set and inserting the dataset into the posting list in sorted order.